pechyonkin/100_Days_of_ML_Code/README.md

 ---

+## Day 22.
+February 1, Friday.

+I skipped 1 day because I had business to attend to.
+Days like that can make me lose focus and then getting back on track can be difficult.
+I will have to make a mini-summary of 1/5 of the 100 journey completed.

+Today I was researching for my next post about ZFNet and also writing that post.
+I feel like I could have been more productive today.
+I will try to regainn my focus and keep working toward finishing the ZFnet post as well as deploying the green veggies project.

+## Day 21.
+January 30, Wednesday.

+### Useful Materials

+- [Right Code, Right Place, Right Time](https://youtu.be/BvqLgeNVg0Y) - PyData2018 talk by Tim Hopper about productizing ML

+## Day 20.
+January 29, Tuesday.

+I continued to write review of ZFNet.
+I hope I will have enogh grit to finish and publish it within 3 days.

+I went back to my green vegetables classisier.
+I need to deploy the model to a web app.
+Time to learn Docker, Kubernetes, microservices etc. I watched [this](https://youtu.be/1xo-0gCVhTU) introduction to get an overview of technologies and use cases.

 ## Day 19.
 January 28, Monday.

 Today I continued doing research for my blog post about MXNet.
 I watched CS231n 2017 [Lecture 7](https://youtu.be/6wcs6szJWMY) (I actually watched it before, this is how I knew I needed to rewatch it) and that clarified a lot about deconvolutions and visualization of convolutional networks.
 I think my next project will be visualizing convnets using different methods outlined in the lecure using PyTorch.